Do you accrue annual leave on WorkCover in Victoria?

 There is no specific rule in relation to this, but an employer can set out its own policies regarding taking and granting annual leave.

-If you were taking annual leave related to your injury or condition that you have an excepted WorkCover claim for, then should potentially reconsider doing so.
+If you were taking annual leave related to your injury or condition that you have an accepted WorkCover claim for, then should potentially reconsider doing so as it may be more appropriately covered by WorkCover payments.

-If for example you need medical treatment such as surgery, then you should be claiming weekly payments of compensation from the WorkCover insurer and keeping your annual leave entitlements there in case you need them for something else that is not related to your work related injury.
+If for example you need medical treatment such as surgery, then you should be claiming weekly payments of compensation from the WorkCover insurer and keeping your annual leave entitlements there in case you need them for something else that is not for your work-related injury.

 In order to obtain weekly payments from the WorkCover insurer, ensure you have a valid certificate of capacity and provide this to your employer.